 Google+ just doesn't matter.

 Chances are that Google+ has already changed the way that you use the Internet, even if you don't have an account.
 What else would you expect from a successful social media platform operated by one of the world's most successful tech companies?

 Let's put it this way: if you use the Google search engine, then you use Google+.
 When you search for a restaurant, and the results page gives you a picture of the restaurant, its location on Google Maps, where you can find a menu, and reviews, that's Google+ at work.

 Google+ is also reshaping the way that websites get ranked.
 Bloggers with Google+ accounts can create bios that help them establish authority.
 The more authority they have, the higher their content gets ranked.

 Do you have any questions about Google+?
 Ask away.
 Someone will have an honest answer for you!

 (image: Google+ confusion / shutterstock)

 Timothy Carter is an SEO & social media marketing professional.
-Timothy Carter has 15+ years of experience helping small business, solo-preneurs to Fortune 500 companies.
-Currently Director of Inbound Marketing for Smash Hit Displays.
+Timothy Carter has 16+ years of experience helping small business, solo-preneurs to Fortune 500 companies.
+Currently the Digital Marketing Manager for the trade show display company, http://www.nimlok.com Nimlok.
 Visit his blog at http://www.timothy-carter.com/blog